Golem (GLM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Golem Historical Price

-According to the latest data gathered on Golem live price page, the current price of Golem is 0.271662USD.
-The circulating supply of Golem(GLM) is 1.00B GLM , giving it a market capitalization of $271.67M.
+According to the latest data gathered on Golem live price page, the current price of Golem is 0.263582USD.
+The circulating supply of Golem(GLM) is 1.00B GLM , giving it a market capitalization of $263.54M.

 The Golem Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GLM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.